 - Lemon slices and fresh thyme sprigs for garnish

-- 1. Preheat oven to 400°.
-Drain oysters, reserving oyster liquor; set aside.
+- 1. Drain oysters, reserving oyster liquor; set aside.
 In a large saucepan, saute onions and celery in 1/2 cup butter for 4-6 minutes or until tender.
-Stir in flour until blended; gradually add cream.
-Bring to a boil; cook and stir 2 minutes or until thickened.
+Stir in flour until smooth; gradually add cream.
+Bring to a boil; cook and stir for 2 minutes or until thickened.

-- 2. Reduce heat; add parsley, salt, thyme, pepper, cayenne and reserved oyster liquor.
-Cook and stir 2 minutes or until smooth.
-Remove from heat.
+- 2. Reduce heat; add the parsley, salt, thyme, pepper, cayenne and reserved oyster liquor.
+Cook and stir for 2 minutes or until smooth.
+Remove from the heat.
 Stir a small amount of hot liquid into egg yolks; return all to the pan, stirring constantly.

-- 3. Pour half of the sauce into a greased 13x9-in. baking dish.
+- 3. Pour half of the sauce into a greased 13-in. x 9-in. baking dish.
 Top with half of the oysters; sprinkle with half of the cracker crumbs.
 Repeat layers.
 Melt remaining butter; drizzle over the top.

-- 4. Bake, uncovered, 23-28 minutes or until golden brown.
-Let stand 10 minutes before serving.
+- 4. Bake, uncovered, at 400° for 23-28 minutes or until golden brown.
+Let stand for 10 minutes before serving.
 Garnish with lemon slices and thyme sprigs.
 Yield: 6 servings.